earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 ### Tree Height Measurement Example

-So for example let's pretend that we measured the height of a tree 10 times.
-Each time our tree height measurement may be slightly different?
+So for example let's pretend that you measured the height of a tree 10 times.
+Each time your tree height measurement may be slightly different?
 Why?
-Because maybe each time we visually determined the top of the tree to be in a slightly different place.
-Or maybe there was wind that day during measurements that caused the tree to shift as we measured it yielding a slightly different height each time. or... what other reasons can you think of that might impact tree height measurements?
+Because maybe each time you visually determined the top of the tree to be in a slightly different place.
+Or maybe there was wind that day during measurements that caused the tree to shift as you measured it yielding a slightly different height each time. or... what other reasons can you think of that might impact tree height measurements?

 <figure>
    <a href="{{ site.url }}/images/courses/earth-analytics/lidar-raster-data-r/measuring-tree-height.jpg">
    <img src="{{ site.url }}/images/courses/earth-analytics/lidar-raster-data-r/measuring-tree-height.jpg" alt="national geographic scaling trees graphic"></a>
-   <figcaption>When we measure tree height by hand, many different variables may impact the accuracy and precision of our results.
+   <figcaption>When you measure tree height by hand, many different variables may impact the accuracy and precision of your results.
 Source:  http://www.haddenham.net/newsroom/guess-tree-height.html
    </figcaption>
 </figure>

 ## What is the True Value?

-So you may be wondering, what is the true height of our tree?
+So you may be wondering, what is the true height of your tree?
 In the case of a tree in a forest, it's very difficult to determine the true height.
-So we accept that there will be some variation in our measurements and we measure the tree over and over again until we understand the range of heights that we are likely to get when we measure the tree.
+So you accept that there will be some variation in your measurements and you measure the tree over and over again until you understand the range of heights that you are likely to get when you measure the tree.